 Examines brain mechanisms responsible for cognitive functions such as perception, memory, and language.
 Surveys neural mechanisms underlying cognition and current methods for relating mind and brain, including studies of brain-damaged patients and brain imaging techniques.

 New courses are constantly being added.
-Please request a course review for permission, prior to enrollment, to use as an elective by emailing Professor Ashley John Pigford in the Department of Art & Design.
+Please request a course review for permission to use as an elective, prior to enrollment, by emailing Professor Meg McGuire in the Department of English.